A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: Introduction

 The following notation is used in the sequel.
-The arrow~`$\leadsto$' denotes weak convergence in the sense of Definition~1.3.3 in \cite{vanWel96}, and, given a set $T$, $\ell^\infty(T)$ (resp.\ $\CC(T)$) represents the space of all bounded (resp.\ continuous) real-valued functions on $T$ equipped with the uniform metric.
+The arrow~``$\leadsto$'' denotes weak convergence in the sense of Definition~1.3.3 in van der Vaart and Wellner \cite{vanWel96}, and, given a set $T$, $\ell^\infty(T)$ (resp., $\CC(T)$) represents the space of all bounded (resp., continuous) real-valued functions on~$T$ equipped with the uniform metric.